 Most preppers are staying at home, no matter what chaos comes their way.
 But you’ve always marched to the beat of a different drummer, and there’s no way you’re going to stick around when things get hot.

 You were looking for an inconspicuous way to mark your way when your brother-in-law Dick suggested the solution.
-He seemed like such an unlikely source, too, since he’s a “good old boy” who believes things will turn out all right once we get past the elections.
+He seemed like such an unlikely source, too, since he’s a “good old boy” who believes things will turn out all right.
 After all, this is America, the greatest country on the planet.

 Dick is a deer hunter, and at the family Thanksgiving feast he mentioned he uses reflecting metal tacks to mark the route to his treestand.
 He said the white ones he bought from Bass Pro Shop have lasted him several years.